 Systematic investigations that have explored the efficacy and safety of Epidiolex have also produced promising results for previously untreatable epileptic conditions.
 A 12-week clinical study that was done on Epidiolex, for example, found that a third of participants were seizure-free after undergoing treatment.

-The biggest concern that was surrounding Epidiolex was the potential risk of liver injury, but the FDA official document notes that physicians can manage this by closely monitoring liver enzyme levels.
-Also, it was determined that the risks associated with CBD were acceptable, especially given the effectiveness of Epidiolex on both Dravet Syndrome and Lennox-Gastaut Syndrome, which are classified as “debilitating and life-threatening disorders.”
+The biggest concern that surrounded Epidiolex was the potential risk of liver injury, but the FDA official document notes that physicians can manage this by closely monitoring liver enzyme levels.
+Also, it was determined that the risks associated with CBD were acceptable, especially given the effectiveness of Epidiolex for both Dravet Syndrome and Lennox-Gastaut Syndrome, which are classified as “debilitating and life-threatening disorders.”

-Another major point of consideration is the fact that Epidiolex is made up of 98% CBD, which is a non-psychoactive component and thus doesn’t have the same side effects that often associated with cannabis.
+Another major point of consideration in the approval process was the fact that Epidiolex is made up of 98% CBD, which is a non-psychoactive component – and thus doesn’t have the same side effects that often associated with cannabis.
 (Among other things, these side-effects include THC-induced anxiety and paranoia).

-Probably most noteworthy of all, however, is the fact that there is a serious lack of “traditional” medication currently available to treat these seizures.
-This has left desperate parents of children with epilepsy at their wit’s end, with most of the drugs currently on the market providing no effective treatment.
+Probably most noteworthy of all, however, is the fact that there was a serious lack of “traditional” medication available to treat these seizures.
+This had left desperate parents of children with epilepsy at their wit’s end, with most of the drugs on the market providing dangerous side effects and no effective treatment.

 Aside from GW’s own research, there have been additional studies conducted on Epidiolex’s anti-seizure effects.
 One clinical trial, for example, looked at the effects of the drug on 225 young people who suffered from Lennox-Gastaut syndrome.
 The participants were split into different groups, where they were given either a high dose, low dose, or a placebo treatment for 14 weeks.
 Results showed that the participants in the high-dose group saw a seizure frequency decrease of 42%, while those who were given the low-dose saw a reduction of just 37%.
 In comparison, those who were given the placebo only saw a 17% seizure frequency reduction.

-Final thoughts on the Potential FDA Approval of Epidiolex
+Final Thoughts on the FDA Approval of Epidiolex

-The fact that Epidiolex received a unanimous vote of approval from an outside panel of advisors to the FDA is certainly a great sign for the final vote that’s set to take place in June.
-All things considered, it’s looking more and more likely that the drug will officially be approved soon.
+The fact that Epidiolex received a unanimous vote of approval from an outside panel of advisors to the FDA certainly set a great precedent for the final vote that took place in June 2018.
+All things considered, it was never even really a question of whether the medicine gained approval.

-It is worthwhile to mention, though, that approval would only be for a single compound (CBD) that comes from the cannabis plant, and it would only be applicable for the treatment of two specific forms of epilepsy.
+It is worthwhile to mention, though, that approval is only for a single compound (CBD) that comes from the cannabis plant, and it is only applicable for the treatment of two specific forms of epilepsy.
 We don’t yet know what this approval will mean for other conditions, other cannabinoids found in cannabis, or for the overall fight for nationwide legalization.
 However, it is most definitely a step in the right direction for the world of marijuana and cannabis-based research.